Table of Contents

 However, this also has its drawbacks.
 Not all customers walk around with WiFi or Bluetooth enabled on their smartphones.
 This means the data will inherently miss a segment of the customer base, making it less comprehensive.
 Additionally, privacy concerns surrounding tracking people via their personal devices are an ever-present issue.

 When it comes to efficiency and accuracy, leveraging specific security cameras with Solink’s AI video analytics emerges as a top-tier solution.
 Why?
-Solink effectively transforms your surveillance setup into a smart people-counting machine.
+Solink effectively transforms your monitoring setup into a smart people-counting machine.

 There’s no need for extra equipment or complex installations.
 Also, the data is automatically uploaded to the Solink Dashboard, including vital metrics like conversion rates.
 The system is discreet, avoiding any intrusive feeling that customers may experience with other methods.
 This feature allows retailers to gather accurate, real-time data without any hindrance or extra expense.